marncz/voting-preferences-task/README.md

 - PHP GD2 library needed by php-simple-captcha

 ## Configuration
-1. Open config/db_config.php and change values so it matches your MySQL database.
+1. Open config/db_config.php and change values so it matches your MySQL databases' details.

 ## Installation
 1. Clone the project into your web server by running:  `git clone https://github.com/marncz/voting-preferences-task.git voting`